 '''

-dseries ()

-dseries (INITIAL_DATE)

-[dseries]
+Constructor: dseries()

+Constructor: dseries(INITIAL_DATE)

 '''

-Instantiates an empty dseries object, with, if defined, an initial date given by the single element dates object INITIAL_DATE.
+Instantiates an empty dseries object with, if defined, an initial date given by the single element dates object INITIAL\DATE.

 '''

-dseries (FILENAME[, INITIAL_DATE])
+Constructor: dseries(FILENAME[, INITIAL_DATE])

 '''

 Instantiates and populates a dseries object with a data file specified by FILENAME, a string passed as input.
-Valid file types are .m file, .mat file, .csv file, and .xls/.xlsx file (Octave only supports .xlsx files and the io package from Octave-Forge must be installed).
+Valid file types are .m, .mat, .csv and .xls/.xlsx (Octave only supports .xlsx files and the io package from Octave-Forge must be installed).
+The extension of the file should be explicitly provided.
 A typical .m file will have the following form:

 '''

+FREQ = 4;

 INIT = '1994Q3';

 NAMES = {'azert';'yuiop'};

 TEX = {'azert';'yuiop'};

+TAGS = struct()

+DATA = {}

 azert = randn(100,1);

 yuiop = randn(100,1);

 '''

-If a .mat file is used instead, it should provide the same informations.
-Note that the INIT variable can be either a dates object or a string which could be used to instantiate the same dates object.
-If INIT is not provided in the .mat or .m file, the initial is by default set equal to dates('1Y').
-If a second input argument is passed to the constructor, dates object INITIAL_DATE, the initial date defined in FILENAME is reset to INITIAL_DATE.
-This is typically usefull if INIT is not provided in the data file.
+If a .mat file is used instead, it should provide the same informations, except that the data should not be given as a set of vectors, but as a single matrix of doubles named DATA\\.
+This array should have as many columns as elements in NAMES\\ (the number of variables).
+Note that the INIT\\ variable can be either a dates object or a string which could be used to instantiate the same dates object.
+If INIT\\ is not provided in the .mat or .m file, the initial is by default set equal to dates ('1Y').
+If a second input argument is passed to the constructor, dates object INITIAL\DATE, the initial date defined in FILENAME is reset to INITIAL\DATE.
+This is typically usefull if INIT\\ is not provided in the data file.